appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 <dd>

-Returns the image file in binary format, suitable for storing the audio for future use.
+Returns the image file in binary format, suitable for storing the image for future use.

 *Example:*